doliFarm/dolitrace/README.md

 DoliTRACE makes it possible to keep track of a farm's production plans and harvests.
 The module can be activated in simplified mode or in full mode to be compatible with the European GS1 regulation.

 ## REQUIREMENTS
 This module requires a Dolibarr platform installation.
-It has been tested for the version 15.0.1
+It has been tested for the version 15.0.1.
+Moreover, it is part of the doliFarm suite thus requires the module doliFam to be installed and activated

 ## TRANSLATION